mathigon/textbooks/content/sequences/content.md

 ::: column.grow

-The golden ratio also explains why Fibonacci numbers appear in nature, like the sunflower and pine cone you saw at the beginning of this chapter.
+The golden ratio explains why Fibonacci numbers appear in nature, like the sunflower and pine cone you saw at the beginning of this section.

 Both these plants grow outwards from their center (a part of the plant called the _meristem_).
 As new seeds, leaves or petals are added, they push the